NoellePatterson/ffc-readme/peak-magnitude-flows/timing.md

   for i in exceedance_percent:
         exceedance_value[i] = np.nanpercentile(matrix, 100 - i)
   ```
-3. In each water year, create one object each time the flow passes the exceedance value, and append that object into an array.
+3. In each water year, create an object each time the flow passes the exceedance value, and append that object into an array.
   ```py
   """Init current flow object"""
         for percent in exceedance_percent: